 CommunityWisdom helps organizations develop or partner with programs people will use.

 Community members take 10 minutes to share what matters to them, using their own smart device.

 Leaders see curated reports to guide smart investment in programs that meet real-world needs.

 Stakeholders build a solid foundation for sustainable partnerships.

 The Power of CommunityWisdom

-Our digital platforms improve health and care by listening to patients, providers, and community members – individually and at scale.
-We drive value by distilling real-world perspectives into meaningful, actionable insights to help health organizations become more responsive and successful.
-This practical combination of digital and personal is the key to leading in the age of consumerism and value-based care.
-Our health system partners recognize this, and three of them (Froedtert, OSF, and Yale) are also investors.
+Our Wisdomics™ platform transforms the experience and delivery of care by listening to the people involved – patients, providers, students, and community members – individually and at scale.
+We capture real-world perspectives via our mobile-responsive digital solutions and distill the information into meaningful, actionable insights to help health organizations become more responsive and successful.
+This practical and powerful combination of digital + personal is the key to leading in the age of consumerism and value-based care.
+Our health system partners recognize this, and three of them are also investors.